niess/pumas-luajit/docs/docs/api/coordinates/CartesianPoint.md

 <div markdown="1" class="shaded-box fancy">
 ## CartesianPoint.transform

-UnitaryTransformation the point coordinates to a new reference frame.
+Transform the point coordinates to a new reference frame.
 The transform occurs in-place.

 ---